Step 2 – Who are you looking for?

 Are you looking for someone who doesn’t exist?

-It can be difficult to balance all the things that you want from a new board member, with the reality of the people that you are able to attract.
-Make sure that what you are asking for is what you really do need.
+It can be difficult to balance all the things that you want from a new board member, being sensible as to people you are able to attract.
+Ensure that what you are asking for is what you really do need.
 For example, do you need someone with a qualification in accountancy if your organisation has a very small income?
 Would someone with bookkeeping skills or experience of managing their own finances be able to do the job?

 Communication skills, team working, enthusiasm and the time to commit to the organisation may be just as valid as any formal qualifications you think you might need.